Join our Extended Family … and make a real and lasting difference for children and young adults with a disability and their family.

 Here are a few of the reasons we think you might like to join us:

 With increasing demand we have an ongoing need for new Support Coordinators, for casual, part-time or full time positions.
 We are especially seeking staff bi-lingual in English and one other language from either Vietnamese, Mandarin, Cantonese or Arabic.
 Help people with a disability achieve their goals and families make the most of their child’s NDIS plan.
 For many participants and parents, finding their way through the process of planning and connecting with services can be challenging and time consuming.
 Support Coordinators help people plan, connect to services and overcome barriers.
 See position description for application process.
-Applications are ongoing, although we are looking for another Vietnamese worker to join ASAP or in January 2019.
+Applications are ongoing, although we are specifically looking for:

 Inclusion Support Workers (Melbourne Metro)